osisoft/OMF-Developer-Companion-Guide/docs/OMF_Type_msg.rst

 The ID value must be unique for all OMF application instances of a given type, which you specify during application registration.
-This means that in advanced scenarios, you may send type definitions only once for all registered applications of the specified OMF application type; all of the applications will reuse the same definition that is cached in the Relay, in the following folder:
+This means that in advanced scenarios, you may send type definitions only once for all registered applications of the specified OMF application type; all of the applications will reuse the same definition that is cached in the PI Connector Relay, in the following folder:

 ::